 An inlay falls somewhere between a filling and a crown.
 A solid piece, made of resin (or sometimes gold or porcelain) is custom made and then bonded to the tooth.
 Because they are made especially for your individual tooth, inlays are more precise than normal fillings.
 They are also incredibly durable and can last up to 30 years.

-What is the difference between an inlay and a crown?
+What is the difference between a dental inlay and a crown?

 A dental crown covers the entire tooth.
 Getting a crown fitted is an invasive procedure that involves the partial removal of the tooth.
 An inlay, on the other hand, is a much simpler dental repair that allows you to preserve the existing tooth underneath.